 - tinea (also known as athlete's foot), an infection of the skin characterised by a red, itchy rash or peeling of the skin, especially between the toes

 - corns and calluses due to pressure from footwear or walking, often found on the tops of the toes, balls of the feet and heels

 - ingrown toenails on any toe, but most commonly the big toe

 There are many other skin conditions and toenail problems (including fungal or thickened toenails) that need regular foot care and advice from a health professional (see ‘Foot care specialists’, below).

-Illnesses that can affect the feet
+What illnesses can affect the feet?

 Some illnesses that affect the whole body can cause particular changes in your feet.